Reinforcement Learning in Practice: Opportunities and Challenges: Challenges

 \subsection{Software Development and Deployment}

 AI and IT software systems are (very) different.
-A piece of IT code can call APIs to achieve a certain goal, while, at least at the current stage, AI coding still needs a lot manual fine-tuning, for data, features, hyper-parameters, training methods, etc. There are already discussions about software and systems issues for machine learning systems.
-However, there are only a few papers discussing systems issues for RL, e.g.,~\cite{Agarwal2016}, which call for more research and development (R\&D).
-One factor is that ML systems are much more widely deployed than RL systems.
+A piece of IT code can call APIs to achieve a certain goal, while, at least at the current stage, AI coding still needs considerable manual fine-tuning, for data, features, hyper-parameters, training methods, etc. There are already discussions about software and systems issues for machine learning systems.
+However, there are not many papers discussing systems issues for RL, with e.g.,~\cite{Agarwal2016} (discussed in Section~\ref{bandits}) and RLlib as exceptions, which call for more research and development (R\&D).
+One factor may be that ML systems are much more widely deployed than RL systems.

+Ray/RLlib~\citep{Liang2018RLlib} is an RL library to achieve a composable hierarchy for distributed programming, aims for a production level.
+RLlib Flow~\citep{Liang2021RLlib} treats distributed RL as a dataflow and targets for more efficient programming.

+\citet{Henderson2018} investigate reproducibility, experimental techniques, and reporting procedures for deep RL. \cite{Engstrom2020PPO} study the importance of code-level optimizations in deep policy gradient algorithms, in particular, PPO and TRPO. \cite{Ilyas2020PG} observe mismatch between predicted and empirical behavior in deep policy gradient algorithms w.r.t. gradient estimation, value prediction, and optimization landscapes. \cite{Andrychowicz2021AC} investigate lower level design decisions for on-policy deep actor-critic implementation to understand their impact on agent performance. \cite{Huang2022PPO} discuss many implementation details of PPO.
+These works suggest that it is essential to have a deeper understanding of deep RL methods beyond evaluation with benchmarks in developing an RL toolkit.